sedelmeyer/predicting-crime/pages/model-logistic.md

 # Summary

 Following the creation of our inital baseline model, [as described and interpreted on this page](model-baseline.md), where we used logistic regression with only `lat` and `lon` as our predictors, we then expanded our model to our entire feature-set for predictiing `crime-type` classes for each crime record.
 This page describes these additional logistic regression classifier modeling efforts and provide an interpretation of the results.
-For a full predictor-by-predictor listing of the predictors used in the models on this page, along with a brief description of each predictor, [please see this section of our "Models" page](models.md#predictors). used to conduct this
+For a full predictor-by-predictor listing of the predictors used in the models on this page, along with a brief description of each predictor, [please see this section of our "Models" page](models.md#predictors).
+Please note that, **for all models on this page in which we have used our entire feature set, all non-binary predictor values have been scaled using standardization** with the training set used as our reference set for calculating the means and standard deviations with which to scale both the training and test values.

-Following the initial models below, we have also chosen to test a comparable set of logistic regression models, wherein we seek to predict a smaller subset of `crime-type` classes in an attempt to overcome some of our class imbalance challenges and to better understand the effect of reduced class categories on our model.
-[A detailed listing of the full set of `crime-type` response classes can be found here](models.md#response), and the [a description of the comparative secondary set of reduced classes can be found here](models.md#response-comp).
+Below we have also chosen to test a comparable set of logistic regression models, wherein we seek to predict a smaller subset of `crime-type` classes in an attempt to overcome some of our class imbalance challenges and to better understand the effect of reduced class categories on our model.
+[A detailed listing of the full set of `crime-type` response classes can be found here](models.md#response), and [a description of the comparative secondary set of reduced classes can be found here](models.md#response-comp).

 <a id='top'></a>